-The Sauvie Island Soil Conservation District was established in 1944 to direct agricultural producers to technical assistance and other resources to help them care for their land.
+The Sauvie Island Soil Conservation District was established in 1944 to provide agricultural producers with technical assistance and other resources to help them care for their land.
 The District expanded to its current size in April 1975 and changed to its existing name.
-District voters approved a tax base in November 2006, ensuring a stable revenue source for programs delivered to west side citizens beginning in fiscal year 2007-2008.
+District voters approved a tax base in November 2006, ensuring a stable revenue source for programs delivered to west side residents beginning in fiscal year 2007-2008.

-In recent years, our partners at the Natural Resource Conservation Service (NRCS) and the District have successfully partnered to plan and implement conservation practices on private lands in the basin.
+In recent years, we have partnered with the U.S. Department of Agriculture Natural Resource Conservation Service (NRCS) to plan and implement conservation practices on private lands in our district.

 2. Sixty-five (65) conservation districts have been formed over the years beginning with South Tillamook in January, 1940, to the last consolidation in 1988.
 Oregon now has 46 districts.